Doncanus Hibernus

-Doncanus Hibernus, alias Joannes Duncanus ex Hibernia, Irish Renaissance poet, fl.
-1536–39.
+Doncanus Hibernus, alias Joannes Duncanus ex Hibernia, was an Irish poet of the Renaissance period who was active 1536–39.

 Biography

 Very little is currently known of Doncanus.
 He was the first Irish Latinist of note for some generations in continental Europe, possibly since Phillip Norreys.
 In the words of Jason Harris:

 "The discovery of examples of humanist Latinity from the pens of Irish writers in the first half of the sixteenth century is a matter of no little consequence, for it provides a counterpoise to traditional accounts of the Renaissance in Ireland, which ultimately derive, for the most part unwittingly, from Tudor propaganda that presented the island as an isolated cultural backwater in need of foreign civility.
 Nationalist counter-narratives which depict Ireland as possessed of a pure Gaelic culture uncontaminated by outside influences ironically replicate the structure of this model.
 As will be seen, the writings of Doncanus Hibernus are of particular interest because they fit no existing account of the development of the Renaissance in Ireland."

 A letter dated 25 March 1537 addressed to Johannes Aepinus in Hamburg, Philip Melanchthon wrote: